RUTIK675LT/SimpleCalculator/README.md

 ![SimpleCalculator Screenshot](Images/app.png)

-SimpleCalculator is a minimalist and visually appealing web-based calculator built using HTML, CSS, and JavaScript.
+SimpleCalculator is a minimalist and visually appealing web-based calculator built using HTML and CSS.
 It's designed to perform basic arithmetic operations and provides a user-friendly interface for quick calculations.

 ## Features